 - Please don’t bring food or drinks inside.

 - Of course practice physical distancing in shared public spaces, we’ll do the same.

-- For all services we’re going to contact-less payment.
+- For services we’re using contact-less payment.
 When you make an online appointment you’ll be prompted to pay in advance.
 For this reason, prices for some services now include gratuity.
 If you book over the phone, we’ll take your credit card info at that time.

-- To limit exposure and keep everyone safe, we ask that anyone who is experiencing symptoms of fever* (higher than 100.4°F), cough, chills, runny nose and/or unusual fatigue, contact us and we’ll reschedule for a time when you’re feeling well.
+- To limit exposure and keep everyone safe, we ask that anyone who is experiencing symptoms of fever* (higher than 100.4°F), cough, chills, runny nose and/or unusual fatigue, stay home and get well.
+If you need to cancel an appointment, contact us and we’ll reschedule for a time when you’re feeling well.